 Choosing Your Jackson's Chameleon

 Look for a reputable breeder to ensure your pet has been treated appropriately.
 Chameleons should have alert eyes, without any cloudiness.
 Swollen limbs or digits may indicate an infection, so be on the lookout for this condition.
-If a Jackson's chameleon is drooling or wheezing, these are signs of respiratory infections.
+If your Jackson's chameleon is drooling or wheezing, these are signs of respiratory infections.

 Jackson's chameleons should have skin without bruising or cuts.
 The first thing you should do after you get your Jackson's chameleon is have a reptile veterinarian check it for parasites.